o-jasper/o-jasper.github.io/blog/pre_post/voting_power_for_decision.md

 However, not voting much should only accumulate to some point.
-This is not only from the point of view it doesnt give you more power, it is also that if someone makes multiple decisions, the failure/success of them cannot assumed to be independent, so the distribution is wider than independent decisions.
+This is not only from the point of view it doesnt give you more power, it is also that if someone makes multiple decisions, the failure/success of them cannot assumed to be independent, so the distribution of outcomes wider.

 #### (5) Getting decisions through should not be overly hard
 Of course, this is largely a trade-off between security, efficiency of people